Watershed Action Plan

 Review the public submitted questions on the draft Watershed Action Plan

 The City of Hamilton (City) is developing a City of Hamilton Watershed Action Plan (Plan) to improve water quality and water quantity within the City’s watersheds and Hamilton Harbour.
 The goal of the Plan is to improve the health of our watershed, address community concerns, and continue to progress on the City’s environmental stewardship.
-This work will ultimately help to delist the Hamilton Harbour as an Area of Concern.
+This work will ultimately help to delist the Hamilton Harbour as an Area of Concern(External link).

 For many years, investments have been made into reducing point-source pollution in Hamilton Harbour.
 Point-source pollution comes from a single place such as a wastewater treatment plant or factory and is easy to identify.
 The City of Hamilton Watershed Action Plan will help to identify and guide work to address non-point source pollution.
 Non-point-source pollution comes from many places and is harder to identify such as runoff after a period of rain.
 Actions within the Plan will focus on activities that are within the care and control of the City.